phalcon/documentation/docs/api/phalcon_http.md

 ): mixed;
 ```

-Gets a variable from the PUT request
+Return a variable from put request

 ```php
 // Returns value from PUT stream without sanitizing